DianaTang/user/README.md

 Install python 3.8
 Install the applications in the requirements.txt

-checkout this code
+checkout this code.
+cd webserver
-in command line > python3 app.py
+command line > python3 app.py

 use terminal or any tool to do following request: